We've been sending out messages on FB and emails as we can. Sorry it's taken me so long to post here..just lots going on.

 This is one of the grandmothers, Mitsuko Hirama in her late 70’s.
 The older boy is Miho’s son, Sho, age 18.
 He has just entered his first year at the university in Sendai and hopes to be a professional catcher one day.
 His university is closed with absolutely no idea when it will reopen.
 The grandmothers’ house completely disappeared in the tsunami and many lifelong memories gone with it.
 The 3 girls are granddaughters.
 The one on the far right is our neighbor Ayu, the other 2 are Yuuka, age 11 and Ayaka, age 7, both are Nao’s daughters.

 This is the whole clan, excluding the grandmothers, Sho and Hiroyuki.
 From left to right starting on the top row; Toshio and his wife Chiyako, Miho’s daughter Miku (16), Miho (38), Shiho (36), Nao (31)- bottom row, Yuuka (11) Ayaka (7), Ayu (7), Tsubasa (5), and Ryusei (5).
 They are a very close family.
 They usually take a trip together at least once every year.
 This was last summer.
 Like every family they have good stories and bad.
 In the case of Nao, the lady on the far right, 3 years ago she went to sleep with a wonderful husband, full of joy, great health and no serious troubles.
 He woke up at 6 in the morning and was having trouble breathing.
 They called for an ambulance, and he passed away before 8 that morning.
 She was left a single mom with 3 young children.
 Miho, the older sister, has just recently gotten out of the hospital for a total hip replacement.
 Only 38 years of age, but she was hospitalized for 2 months.
 Luckily her parents and sister helped out watching and taking care of the kids.
 Toshio has a fun, but expensive hobby, he trains homing pigeons!
 He had a little over 200…but they too have been put out to sea.
 We are so thankful that their health is still good, but so many things are needed in their lives.
 The government says it will help to maybe 80% of losses, but in reality, the individual burden will be carried by people themselves.
+We chose this family to ask for your support, mainly because of our relationship with the middle daughter Shiho and her family.
+Are they the most worthy family in the area, perhaps not, but another thing that makes them extra special is that they are so humble and so kind, that no matter what amount we are able to raise, they will say that they are OK, but this person, or that person really, really needs help.
+I can’t think of a better family I could trust to make sure that the money you are willing to give out of love will get to someone deserving, where like the starfish it truly will make a difference.

 In His love, care and protection,